-- Some air barrier materials also can act as weather-resistive barriers.
-In some cases, they can act as weather-resistive barriers and vapor retarders, as well as their primary function.
-As such, it is imperative that the wall designer evaluates the proper location of the air barrier within the wall assembly and specifies the correct type of air barrier for the application. - Air barriers can only be effective if they are installed in a continuous manner with all penetrations and seams sealed.
-Unsealed penetrations through air barriers can render them ineffective. - If an air barrier also is used as a weatherresistive barrier (such as a building wrap), all penetrations through it have to be sealed and properly flashed to resist water penetration. - Air barriers will have to be designed and installed to resist wind loads.
+1. Some air barrier materials can also act as weather-resistive barriers.
+In some cases, they can act as weather-resistive barriers AND vapor retarders, as well as their primary function as an air barrier.
+As such, it is imperative that the wall designer evaluate the proper location of the air barrier within the wall assembly and specify the correct type of air barrier for the application.

+2. Air barriers can only be effective if they are installed in a continuous manner with all penetrations and seams sealed.
+Unsealed penetrations through air barriers can render them ineffective.

+3. If an air barrier is also used as a weather-resistive barrier (such as a building wrap), all penetrations through it have to be sealed and properly flashed to resist water penetration.

+4. Air barriers will have to be designed and installed to resist wind loads.
 While they are concealed within the wall cavity, wind loads can transfer to the air barrier causing it to separate from its substrate.
-This is particularly a problem with mechanically-attached air barriers.
+This is particularly a problem with mechanicallyattached air barriers.

-Most vinyl wall coverings act as a vapor retarder.
-In warm humid climates, application of a vapor retarder on the inner surface of the wall can result in condensation to form on the cool side of the wall (the interior).
-This typically results in mold growth on the gypsum sheathing.